 Thanks to my high school literature teacher, Richard Anthony, I was made aware of Joseph Campbell’s work, the Hero with a Thousand Faces.
-In it, Campbell analyzes a wide range of hero stories from ancient myths to modern religions to distill them into the archetypical hero quest.
+In it, Campbell analyzes a wide range of hero stories from ancient myths to modern religions to distill them into the archetypal hero quest.
 He then uses this to analyze the human condition.
 If you haven’t read this book, it’s heavy stuff and a fascinating read.

-While an epic hero’s quest starts with an invitation to a region of “supernatural wonder”, our buyer’s journey usually begins with the realization of a want or need.
-The buyer will then move through the next 3 phases of the buyer’s journey: the consideration phase, the decision phase, and then the buying phase.
+While an epic hero’s quest starts with an invitation to a region of “supernatural wonder,” our buyer’s journey usually begins with the realization of a want or need.
+After this realization, the buyer then moves through the next three phases of the buyer’s journey:

+Consideration phase.
 “Do I really want to address this issue?”

+Decision phase.
 “How will I address this issue?”

+Buying phase.
 “Who/What will I use to address the issue?”

 However, it’s a common mistake to think that that this marks the end of the buyer’s journey; to the contrary: it’s just the beginning.